 While a disease in itself can be rare, there is an estimated total of over 7 000 rare diseases.
 In Sweden, it has been estimated that rare diseases represent 5 per cent of the population, making it just as prevalent as some of our most known diseases.

 Rare diseases are characterized by a diversity of signs and symptoms.
 As such, living with a rare disease often involves a set of complex needs for support and treatment throughout the lifespan.
 The public healthcare system often fails to provide the adequate quality of care.
 This has tremendous impact on the quality of life, not only for the person diagnosed with a rare disease, but also their families, friends, caretakers, and society.

 Collectively, as one united voice, we will have a greater impact on society and we will be able to improve the quality of life for individuals living with a rare disease and their families.
 Rare Diseases Sweden works continuously to influence politicians, healthcare providers, and stakeholders in an effort to promote a well-functioning healthcare system for rare diseases.

 We are convinced that a well-functioning health care system is of prime importance to our members and an effective advocacy is the basis for receiving balanced support from government and society.
-Our main mission is to push for the development of centers of expertise with focused and coordinated specialist care.
-Each center will be responsible for several diagnostic groups with similar care needs.
-In this way the center would be guaranteed a certain volume of patients and all the different diagnostic groups guaranteed access to a center.
+Our main mission is to push for the further development of centers of expertise with focused and coordinated specialist care for rare diseases.

 Read more about Rare Disease Day